ketozhang/notes/mynotebook/Physics/Quantum_Mechanics/Introduction/Electron_Double_Slit.md

----
-title: Young's Double Slit for Electrons
+#  Young's Double Slit for Electrons
----

 Using the famous Young's double slit experiment we can see one of the most interesting properties of quantum particles; for now, let's focus on the electron.